 The first step in divorce in Washington State is to determine what style of divorce yours will be.
 This can be a difficult decision to make, as you may be unsure how your spouse will respond.
 For many, it takes months or years of deliberation, fact-finding and consideration for what is best for your family.
+Washington is a no-fault divorce state, meaning that either spouse can choose to dissolve the marriage.
 Working with a Divorce Coach can be very helpful to understanding how to talk with your spouse, address safety concerns and plan intentionally.

 From mediation to high conflict, a Divorce Coach can help you determine if you need to hire an attorney, or if you and your spouse can attempt to amicably proceed through the process of mediation.
 Mediation is a form of resolution which aims to avoid court intervention, save legal fees, and maintain peaceful relations between the divorcing parties.
 A skilled mediator will be able to discuss with you and your spouse the cost-benefit analysis for your particular needs and goals for your family.

 If both parties agree not to proceed with litigation, then your divorce will be considered uncontested.
 In that case, your spouse will sign a ‘joinder’ to the petition, and you may work together on the specifics of your dissolution (asset division, financial arrangements and child custody).
 In an uncontested case, each spouse will sign the complete set of final pleadings, to finalize your case after the statutory waiting period in Washington State (91 days) which memorializes your agreements reached to dissolve your marriage.

 Most uncontested divorce cases take a few months to finalize, based on the 30-day service period, and slow court dockets.
 Contested cases can take 90 days or even a year or two to resolve depending on the complexity of the case, the local court docket, and attitude of the parties towards continued litigation.